tvecdecay/tvecdecay/README.md

 ```
 <hr>

-This is meant to serve as a site to introduce myself in a resume or whatever.
+This is meant to serve as a site to introduce myself in a resume or any other document of some kind.